nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

 - People intrinsically do not want to forgive others.
 They may say they do like in the Lord's prayer, but given a right set of circumstances, perhaps they might want to kill those who have hurt them instead.
 - People do not want God to forgive others.
 Most if not all folks have experienced things done to them unjustly and it's only natural that they hold grudges against the perpetrators all their lives.
 We can easily see it in the book of Jonah.
 - People do not want others to know that God had forgiven them in order that they may control or manipulate them, for if people know that God had forgiven them, the manipulators may lose the only leverage they had.
 - People do not want to believe that God has forgiven them because they want to hold on to the law.
 But this is a great contradiction for a believer because the law has to do with punishment in the event of failure, and if God no longer holds our sins against us, what then is the role of the law?
 God has forgiven us because none of us can comply to even the smallest of the law, and yet so many in Christendom still parade the law as means to control the flesh.
-God forgave because no one can pay even the smallest of the debt of sin.

 ## The freedom of forgiveness
 If God says He doesn't hold our sins against us anymore, then why the issue of sins is still very much in the forefront of virtually all sermons across all mediums?
 It's easy to spot a guilt-producing message, it may be cloaked in positive motivating words, but the end result is it leaves in the mind of the hearers a sense of missing the mark, of falling short of something, an expectation, especially if that something is dressed up as the will of God.